izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 ## Delete a table record

-1. In order to delete a table record, run the following command.
+1. In order to delete a table record, run the following command:
 ``` sql
 DELETE FROM <TableName>
 WHERE <condition>;